abishekatp/notes/QC/131_MS_Classical_Information.md

 * We have seen previously that the single system can represent some information using its classical states.
 For example we have seen torch light example with the classical states $\Sigma$ = {OFF, ON} and more formal single system was a Bit with classical states $\Sigma$ = {0, 1}.

-* Remember that these single systems have a finite non empty set of classical states.
+* Remember that the single system have a finite non empty set of classical states.
 So this means any particular classical system of this kind can only represent finite amount information.
 If you think about our world, it is made up of many complex systems(in our case it is called multiple systems).
 Intutively the complex systems are the combination of many same or different kind of single system.
-How can we mathematically reprsent these complex systems? so that we can process those information mathematically.
+How can we mathematically reprsent these multiple systems? so that we can process those information mathematically.

 * For example, in the blog about single system and specifically in the torch light example, Individually we have used classical systems of torch light with the following classical state sets:
  $$\Sigma_1 = \{ OFF, ON \}$$